Analysis: Violence upends Biden's Israel-Palestinian outlook - WTMJ

 Some Democrats and other progressives are also voicing frustration.

-This apparent contradiction, along with what the Palestinians consider to be a weak response to Israel’s threatened evictions of Palestinian families from east Jerusalem that were a proximate cause of the latest tensions, have frustrated those looking for a new U.S. approach.
+This apparent contradiction, along with what the Palestinians consider to be a weak response to Israel’s threatened evictions of Palestinian families from east Jerusalem, which were a proximate cause of the latest tensions, have frustrated those looking for a new U.S. approach.

 They note that the Biden administration, through a White House statement, has made clear that it believes “Palestinians and Israelis deserve equal measures of freedom, security, dignity and prosperity.”